 Lionel is a founder and guarantor of a small charitable trust/regeneration agency in East Kent and an adviser at the Thanet and East Kent Chamber of Commerce business advice clinics.

 Lionel is the contributor of the tax section of “Technology Transfer” by Mark Anderson (3rd Edition, Bloomsbury Professional) and volume 32 of the “Encyclopaedia of Forms and Precedents” (5th Edition, Lexus Nexus).

-Lionel is a barrister, who graduated in law from Durham University.
-After pupillages with chancery and construction chambers in Lincoln's Inn, Lionel joined Peat Marwick (now KPMG) as a corporate tax adviser.
-Subsequently he worked as a tax specialist at Farrer & Co. and Wilde Sapte (now Denton Wilde Sapte).
+After graduating in law from Durham University and pupillages with chancery and construction chambers in Lincoln’s Inn, Lionel worked in the tax departments of Peat Marwick (now KPMG), Farrer & Co. and Wilde Sapte (now SNR Denton) before joining Anderson Law.